Teaching English Abroad for Couples

 About the Author

-Celia Jenkins is a TEFL teacher and freelance writer living in the UK.
+Celia Jenkins is a TEFL teacher and freelance writer.
 She spent five years teaching English in China and Japan, and now teaches Skype lessons to students around the world.
 She writes pedagogical articles, travel guides, and stories for children.